-The Group has an unfunded, noncontributory, defined benefit retirement plan covering all its regular permanent employees.
+The Group has funded, noncontributory, defined benefit retirement plan covering all its regular permanent employees.
 The plan provides retirement, separation, disability and death benefits to its members.
-The latest actuarial valuation was made on September 30, 2011.
+The latest actuarial valuation was made on September 30, 2012.

-The following tables summarize the components of pension expense (included in salaries and wages account under "General and administrative expenses") recognized in the consolidated statement of comprehensive income and the funded status and amounts recognized in the consolidated statement of financial position for the plan:
+The following tables summarize the components of pension expense (included in salaries and wages account under "General and administrative expenses") recognized in the consolidated statement of comprehensive income and the funded status and amounts (included in "Deposits and other noncurrent liabilities" account) recognized in the consolidated statement of financial position for the plan: